-Tuition is to be paid 2-weeks prior to the first day of class.
-Those due dates are listed in the provided tuition schedule and will be listed in the statement sent by the MTSA Business Office roughly 2 weeks prior to the start of each semester.
+Tuition is to be paid the first day of class.
+Those due dates are listed in the provided tuition schedule and will be reflected on the students account in CampusCafe by the start of each semester.
 Failure to pay by the date listed may jeopardize the student's enrollment in the learning management system.